 Specific benefits to having a Seal of Transparency on Guidestar

 - 1. More and more foundations and corporate foundations allow you to automatically link your GuideStar profile while filling out your application.
 This saves you time when applying.
 It also shows your commitment to being transparent as you apply for new funding.
-This is part of the “Simplify Initiative” to make applying for grants easier with technology.

 - 2. You can activate a “donate now” button directly on your profile if you have a seal.
 That gives you another free avenue to collect donations.